Mike Dunham: Playing career

 Dunham attended Canterbury School in New Milford, Connecticut, a Catholic boarding school, where he was an All-New England 1st Team Goalie under legendary prep school coach Charlie Huntington.
 Dunham played college hockey for the University of Maine, where he shared the goaltending duties with Garth Snow.
 The team won the NCAA Men's Ice Hockey Championship in Dunham's final season, 1992–93.

-He was drafted in the 3rd round (53rd overall) of the 1990 NHL Entry Draft by the New Jersey Devils.
+Dunham was drafted in the third round (53rd overall) of the 1990 NHL Entry Draft by the New Jersey Devils.
 He won the Calder Cup in 1995 with the Albany River Rats.
-He also won the William M. Jennings Trophy with Martin Brodeur after the 1996–97 NHL season.
-During the 1998 expansion draft, Mike Dunham was selected by the Nashville Predators where he played four seasons splitting the starting role with Tomáš Vokoun.
+He was co-winner of the William M. Jennings Trophy with Martin Brodeur for the 1996–97 NHL season.
+During the 1998 NHL expansion draft, Dunham was selected by the Nashville Predators, with whom he played four seasons, sharing the starting role with Tomáš Vokoun.
 He also played for the New York Rangers, Atlanta Thrashers, and New York Islanders.
 He participated in the 2002 Winter Olympic Games, helping the United States win the silver medal.
-During the NHL lockout 2004-05, Dunham played with Skellefteå AIK in Sweden to make a team boost for the end of season.
-Dunham has a career record of 141–178–39–5, with a 2.74 goals against average, 90.8% save percentage, and 19 shutouts.
+During the 2004–05 NHL lockout, Dunham played with Skellefteå AIK in Sweden.